lambdabaa/modules/README.md

 # Now import and export are available globally throughout your program.
 two = import('./two')

+# import also hangs off of the modules global if you prefer
+two = modules.import('./two')

 export do
   two + two
 end